GPT-2 – Language Models are Unsupervised Multitask Learners

 torch.Size([50257])

-Once we have calculated the softmax we obtain the most probable token by looking for the one with the highest probability, that is, the one with the highest value after the softmax.
+Once we have calculated the softmax, we obtain the most likely token by finding the one with the highest probability, that is, the one with the highest value after the softmax.

 next_token_prob, next_token_id = torch.max(softmax_logits, dim=0)